HOW FENCE RULES WORK IN SOUTH CAROLINA

 A survey is not required for every fence project, but it can be relevant depending on fence location and boundary conditions.

 Property lines are not always visible on the ground.
-Existing fences do not necessarily reflect legal boundaries.
+Existing fences, tree lines, landscaping, driveways, utility poles, and informal use patterns do not necessarily reflect legal boundaries.

-A survey becomes more relevant when a fence is placed close to property lines, easements, or rights-of-way, or when boundary disputes are possible.
+A survey becomes more relevant when a fence is placed close to property lines, easements, rights-of-way, drainage areas, utility corridors, coastal setback areas, or shared boundaries.
+It can also be important when a boundary is unclear, a prior fence may be misplaced, or a neighbor dispute is possible.

 HOW DO HOA RULES AFFECT FENCE DECISIONS?